-There are places that definitely surprise you and take your breath away, Charleston, South Carolina, is one of them.
+In this guide we give you a list with all the things you must see in Charleston in one day.
+Charleston, South Carolina will definitely surprise you and take your breath away.
 Charleston is a unique, beautiful, charming, historic and pet friendly city.
 It is the perfect destination for a romantic weekend getaway or as a family week long vacation.

 Walking Map of downtown Charleston, South Carolina